tinnguruma/N-S/README.md

 This site tells you in which direction Manko is located.
 (PCs are not supported.)

-The information on this website is approximate.
-For more detailed information
-please visit official websites and public institutions.

 ## How to use
 Open the site and press the [Allow] button at the top of the screen
 to allow movement and direction.